codacy/codacy-rubocop/docs/description/Lint_ConstantReassignment.md

 Checks for constant reassignments.

-Emulates Ruby's runtime warning "already initialized constant X" when a constant is reassigned in the same file and namespace using the `NAME = value` syntax.
+Emulates Ruby's runtime warning "already initialized constant X" when a constant is reassigned in the same file and namespace.

+The cop tracks constants defined via `NAME = value` syntax as well as class/module keyword definitions.
+It detects reassignment when a constant is first defined one way and then redefined using the `NAME = value` syntax.

-The cop cannot catch all offenses, like, for example, when a constant is reassigned in another file, or when using metaprogramming (`Module#const_set`).
+The cop cannot catch all offenses, like, for example, when using metaprogramming (`Module#const_set`).

+By default the cop also cannot detect reassignment across files.
+When `AllCops/UseProjectIndex` is enabled and the `rubydex` gem is installed, the cop additionally consults the project-wide index and reports reassignments whose previous definition lives in another file.

 The cop only takes into account constants assigned in a "simple" way: directly inside class/module definition, or within another constant.
 Other type of assignments